 History staff members' research is national, international, and transnational in nature.
 It spans a thousand years and several continents, utilising a range of methods, from historical biography to large-scale quantitative analyses of migrant populations.
 Historians at Northumbria have associations with interdisciplinary research, working in particular with specialists in literature, politics, sociology and anthropology.
 For details on current research, please visit the pages of our History research groups, as well as those of our collaborative research projects.

 Members of the History group engage with academic audiences through high-quality publications and presentations at major conferences.
-Regularly invited to present seminars and keynotes at other universities, the historians at Northumbria also maintain strong network associations with specialists in other countries, from the United States and Canada, to Ireland, Germany, Italy, Greece and New Zealand.
-Team members also participate in activities that aim to disseminate research findings to a wider, lay audience.
-For instance, historians publish their research findings on-line and in popular history magazines, such as History Today, History Scotland and History Ireland, and participate in television documentaries and radio programmes.
-Details on these publications and public engagement are included on staff pages.
+Regularly invited to present seminars and keynotes at other universities, the historians at Northumbria also maintain strong network associations with specialists in other countries, from the United States and Canada, to Ireland, Germany, Spain, Switzerland, the Netherlands, Australia, and New Zealand.
+Details on these research projects and publications are included on staff pages.

-Current projects have yielded research and consultancy funding from a wide variety of sources, including the AHRC, ESRC, the British Academy, the Nuffield Foundation, the Marc Fitch Fund, the Canadian government, the Royal Irish Academy, the Hungarian Academy of Sciences, the Roosevelt Study Center, and the Great Britain Sasakawa Foundation.
+Current projects have yielded research and consultancy funding from a wide variety of sources, including the AHRC, ESRC, the British Academy, the Nuffield Foundation, the Marc Fitch Fund, the Canadian government, the Royal Irish Academy, the Roosevelt Study Center, and the Great Britain Sasakawa Foundation.

 Many of the projects we are involved in attract the interest of future generations of researchers.
 The historians thus have a growing number of postgraduate students who contribute enormously to the work we do.
 To explore what our PGR students are working on, please visit the postgraduate research pages.
 Moreover, fresh, new research training programmes, particularly the recently launched MRes, are designed to strengthen our provision and expand an already lively, engaged postgraduate community.